How is sleepwalking treated?

-Then, for the next several nights in a row, you arouse your child 15 minutes before the expected time of the event.
-You do not need to completely awaken the child, simply disturb the sleep enough to a brief arousal.
-This disrupts the sleep cycle transiently and may abort the sleepwalking in some cases.
+Then, for the next several nights in a row, rouse your child 15 minutes before the expected time of the sleepwalking event.
+You do not need to completely awaken the child -- simply disturb the sleep enough to cause a brief stirring.
+This momentarily interrupts the sleep cycle and may stop the sleepwalking in some cases.

 - Avoid caffeine near bedtime (caffeinated products include coffee, tea, colas, some non-cola pops, energy drinks, and chocolates).

+If stress is thought to be contributing to the problem, your child may benefit from counseling, hypnosis or biofeedback.
 On rare occasions, doctors may prescribe a medication to help your child sleep.